streamaserver/streamaDocs/content/getting-started/installing.md

 # Next Steps

 Now that you've installed Streama, have a look at the [first steps][firststeps] page and explore the rest of the documentation.
-If you have questions, connect with the community via [Discord or GitHub][/help].
+If you have questions, connect with the community via [Discord or GitHub][help].

 [firststeps]: /getting-started/first-steps/
 [releases]: https://github.com/streamaserver/streama/releases/
+[help]: /help